-Research and development expenses consist of costs associated with the research and development of our product candidates and cellular programming technology, and the performance of research activities under our collaboration agreements.
+Research and development expenses consist of costs associated with the research and development of our product candidates and cell programming technology, and the performance of research activities under our collaboration agreements.
 These costs are expensed as incurred and include:

-- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs incurred under our collaboration agreements; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - charges associated with the achievement of milestones pursuant to our asset acquisition of Verio Therapeutics Inc., or Verio, that was completed in April 2010; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.
+- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs incurred under our collaboration agreements; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.

-We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cellular programming technology, and as we perform research activities under our collaboration agreement with Juno.
+We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cell programming technology, and as we perform research activities under our collaboration agreement with Juno.
 Our current planned research and development activities over the next twelve months consist primarily of the following:

-- conducting our clinical trials of ProHema to examine its safety and its curative potential in adult patients (the PUMA study) and in pediatric patients (the PROMPT study) with hematologic malignancies, and in pediatric patients (the PROVIDE study) with inherited metabolic disorders, undergoing allogeneic hematopoietic stem cell transplants, or HSCT; - conducting preclinical research and submitting an IND for, and initiating clinical development of, ProTmune to examine its safety and curative potential in adult patients with hematologic malignancies undergoing allogeneic HSCT; - conducting preclinical research to investigate the therapeutic potential of our off-the-shelf immuno-oncology therapeutics, including NK- and T-cell-based candidates derived from induced pluripotent cells; - conducting preclinical research to investigate the therapeutic potential of our immuno-regulatory therapeutics, including hematopoietic cellbased candidates for suppressing auto-reactive T cells of patients with auto-immune disorders; and - performing research activities under the Agreement with Juno.
+- initiating and conducting our clinical trials of ProTmune to examine its safety and efficacy in adult patients with hematologic malignancies undergoing allogeneic HCT; - conducting preclinical activities to investigate the therapeutic potential of our immuno-oncology programs, including our donor-sourced, adaptive NK-cell cancer immunotherapy and our off-the-shelf NK- and T-cell cancer immunotherapies derived from engineered induced pluripotent cells; - conducting preclinical activities to investigate the therapeutic potential of our immuno-regulatory programs, including a hematopoietic cell therapy for regulating auto-reactive T cells of patients with autoimmune disorders; and - performing research activities under the agreement with Juno.

-Due to the inherently unpredictable nature of preclinical and clinical development, and given our novel therapeutic approach and the current stage of development of our product candidates, we cannot determine and are unable to estimate with certainty the timelines we will require and the costs we will incur for the development of our product candidates, including ProHema.
+Due to the inherently unpredictable nature of preclinical and clinical development, and given our novel therapeutic approach and the current stage of development of our product candidates, we cannot determine and are unable to estimate with certainty the timelines we will require and the costs we will incur for the development of our product candidates, including ProTmune.
 Clinical and preclinical development timelines and costs, and the potential of development success, can differ materially from expectations.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.